minhe51805/UrbanReflex/CONTRIBUTING.md

 ## License

-By contributing to UrbanReflex, you agree that your contributions will be licensed under the [Apache License 2.0](LICENSE).
+By contributing to UrbanReflex, you agree that your contributions will be licensed under the terms of the [GNU General Public License v3.0](LICENSE).

 ---